thecodeofdaniel/thecodeofdaniel.github.io/content/posts/editing-scroll-speed-in-linux/wayland/index.md

 ```

 Reboot for the config to take affect.
 Then edit the value to your liking.
-Unfortunely, I would need to reboot every time to test out new values.
+Unfortunately, I would need to reboot every time to test out new values.